Updated March 15, 2023

 - No other model is TCP/IP, while OSI is attempting to match other model designs because it is a reference.

 - Protocols can be easily terminated; while the original rules are in the TCP/IP model, new ones can be introduced in the OSI model.

 Let us discuss the topmost differences between OSI Model vs TCP/IP Model.

 In this article, we have seen differences between both.
-TCP/IP is widely used to convey the information via the internet from beginning to end.
-Hence we can conclude that TCP/IP is more robust, flexible than the OSI model and also indicates how information should be transmitted over the Internet.
+TCP/IP is widely used to convey information via the internet from beginning to end.
+Hence, we can conclude that TCP/IP is more robust, flexible than the OSI model and indicates how information should be transmitted over the Internet.